fidecastro/discomfort-docs/docs/core-concepts/ports-and-context.md

 Discomfort intelligently handles different data types:

 #### Pass-by-Value ("val")
-Simple data is stored directly:
+Simple data is stored directly.
+Examples:
 - **Images, latents** - Raw tensor data
 - **Strings, numbers** - Primitive values
 - **Small objects** - Direct serialization

+A pass-by-value variable has its value directly stored by Discomfort.
+Upon a `context.save()` request it is serialized and stored in memory (disk or RAM); upon a `context.load()` request it is deserialized and can be handled via Python.

 ```python
 # These are stored as actual data